ckeditor/ckeditor4/tests/plugins/copyformatting/manual/lists.md

 **Things to check**

 * Styles are applied correctly even in the mixed context (e.g. selection begins in a paragraph and ends in a list).
-* Styles from listitem (background color) is applied only to listitems.
+* Inline styles from listitem (background color) are applied also to the text.
 * Type of list is changed according to the type of list from which styles were copied.
 * The list is not splitted into two after applying styles.